 Thermal bridges reduce the thermal resistance of the elements that form the building envelope.
-In addition to energy losses, a thermal bridge implies the risk of condensations and the presence of mold in winter.
+In addition to energy losses, a thermal bridge implies the risk of condensation and the presence of mold in winter.

 A correct design of the envelope and proper execution on site help limit the negative effect of thermal bridges, contributing to energy efficiency and the healthiness of the building.